gardener/gardener/docs/development/logging.md

 # Logging in Gardener Components

 This document aims at providing a general developer guideline on different aspects of logging practices and conventions used in the Gardener codebase.
-It contains mostly Gardener-specific points and references other existing and commonly accepted logging guidelines for general advice.
+It contains mostly Gardener-specific points, and references other existing and commonly accepted logging guidelines for general advice.
-Developers and reviewers should consult this guide when writing, refactoring and reviewing Gardener code.
+Developers and reviewers should consult this guide when writing, refactoring, and reviewing Gardener code.
 If parts are unclear or new learnings arise, this guide should be adapted accordingly.

 ## Logging Libraries / Implementations